PavanRangani/docs/docs/prd/aggregated-report/manage-aggregate-report.md

 And: I click on ADD button.

-Then: System shows error about same name report already available.
+Then: New report will be added with the same name.